 The Lettings Volunteer Group organise Induction Days and House Interview Days.
 Prospective members are introduced to the Co-operative, its ethos and its policies.
 Interview sessions are arranged and the prospective members receive the opportunity to become full members.
 Clays Lane is set in close proximity to the Lea Valley Nature reserve, but has, within its own Estate some maintained grounds, and green spaces.
 There are members who volunteer their time to assist the maintenance staff in chores such as grass cutting and bush pruning.

-The Members have agreed that they wish to retain the Fully Mutual Model.
-To do so, and successfully navigate the performance management requirement for the modern day Registered Social Landlord.
+The purpose was to convey to NACAB delegates the comprehensive, but on the surface potentially confusing, range of services existing to provide help for troubled members and beneficiaries of occupational pension schemes.
 Despite the decision of the members, there are distinct hurdles to overcome.
 In the final months of Year 2003 the future for the Clays Lane Estate came more into focus.
 CLHC members have been informed that their estate has been selected as the location of a proposed Olympic Village in the London 2012 Olympic Bid.
 We have also been made aware that in any post olympic legacy, or in the event of a failed olympic bid, the site of the Clays Lane estate will be given over to redevelopment regeneration plans for the Lower Lea Valley.
 Planning applications have been presented by a Master Planning Group operating in partnership with The London Development Agency.
 London Mayors agency for the overall economic regeneration of the Capital.
 The Clays Lane Community has engaged in two consultation meetings with representatives from the LDA and other stakeholder bodies. including representatives from the 2012 London Olympic Group.

 The entire process of E Conveyancing Adelaide depends upon the need of exchange of property title from one person to another.
 The buyer comes with a motive to get the very best property at the lowest possible rates while the seller comes up with various types of properties by which he can earn a huge amount of profit on it at the time of its sale.
 There were still some concerns about communication, the quality of work and levels of post inspection.
 Tenants saw higher levels of post inspection as one way of ensuring good quality workmanship.
 Partnering in the South East region has facilitated the development of new methods of assessing tenant satisfaction that complement costly post inspection methods.